-- 6.1 Telford and Wrekin is a borough of makers with a strong and diverse advanced manufacturing base spanning automotive, defence, food processing and agri technology.
+- 8.1 Telford and Wrekin is a borough of makers with a strong and diverse advanced manufacturing base spanning automotive, defence, food processing and agri technology.
 It is also an important logistics and distribution hub with a growing digital sector.
 For the last 50 years the borough has been incredibly successful attracting international manufacturers to the area.
-However, the economy is being impacted by a number of global factors to which the borough needs to respond including: - Climate change and Net Zero this includes the need to move towards cheaper greener energy - Tech-celeration the use of technology in the economy and its impact on the job market - Global Britain opportunities for exports through new global trading relations - Reshoring strategic opportunities to bring manufacturing back to the UK - Relocation and the 'war for talent' benefits of flexible working to attract people with talent - 6.2 The council has a strong history of investing and delivering economic growth in the borough including through bringing public land to the market under the Telford Land Deal and latterly attracting over £52m funding from Government Towns Fund and Levelling Up Fund and the West Midlands Combined Authority Brownfield Land Funds.
-It also continues to invest directly into the borough through programmes including Pride in Our High Street supporting regeneration and resilience of key borough Towns as service and employment centres.
+However, the economy is being impacted by a number of global factors to which the borough needs to respond including: - Climate change and Net Zero this includes the need to move towards cheaper greener energy - Tech-celeration the use of technology in the economy and its impact on the job market - Global Britain opportunities for exports through new global trading relations - Reshoring strategic opportunities to bring manufacturing back to the UK - Relocation and the 'war for talent' benefits of flexible working to attract people with talent - 8.2 The council has a strong history of investing and delivering economic growth in the borough including through bringing public land to the market under the Telford Land Deal and latterly attracting over £52m funding from Government Towns Fund and Levelling Up Fund and the West Midlands Combined Authority Brownfield Land Funds.
+It also continues to invest directly into the borough through programmes including a growth fund (direct delivery of commercial floor space to support economic growth).
+Pride in Our High Street supporting regeneration and resilience of key borough Towns as service and employment centres.

-Figure 17: The economy of the borough
+Figure 20: The economy of the borough

-- 6.3 The Local Plan supports new ways of working and encourages innovative thinking in relation to work space in centres such as live-work units and co-working to maintain footfall in centres and address decline in office demand to attract new talent and business opportunity. - 6.4 Policies support non-residential buildings to become more energy efficient and promote renewable energy generation seeking to drive down the costs of running businesses in the borough and increase climate resilience. - 6.5 The Local Plan supports all our centres of all sizes protecting important uses within them and encouraging diversification where appropriate to increase footfall and sustainability.
+- 8.3 The Local Plan supports new ways of working and encourages innovative thinking in relation to work space in centres such as live-work units and co-working to maintain footfall in centres and address decline in office demand to attract new talent and business opportunity. - 8.4 Policies support non-residential buildings to become more energy efficient and promote renewable energy generation seeking to drive down the costs of running businesses in the borough and increase climate resilience.

+8.5 The Local Plan supports all our centres of all sizes protecting important uses within them and encouraging diversification where appropriate to increase footfall and sustainability.